amphp/file/README.md

 ```

 `amphp/file` works out of the box without any PHP extensions.
-It uses multiple processes by default, but also comes with a blocking driver that just uses PHP's blocking functions in the current process.
+It uses multiple processes by default, but also comes with a blocking driver that uses PHP's blocking functions in the current process.

-Extensions allow using threading in the background instead of using multiple processes:
+Extensions allow using threading in the background instead of using multiple processes and will automatically be used if they're available:

 - [`ext-eio`](https://pecl.php.net/package/eio)
 - [`ext-uv`](https://github.com/amphp/ext-uv)